PRPO: Paragraph-level Policy Optimization for Vision-Language Deepfake Detection: Introduction

 Deepfake technology has advanced rapidly, raising the bar for detection methods to be practically useful.
 Beyond binary classification, reliable reasoning for why an image is flagged as a deepfake is increasingly critical~\citep{zhang2024common}.
 Multimodal Large Language Models (MLLMs) show promise for this task~\citep{liu2023llava,touvron2023llama,openai2024gpt4technicalreport,geminiteam2025geminifamilyhighlycapable}, as their large-scale training enables them to capture semantic structures and global visual meaning.
 However, several challenges limit their effectiveness for deepfake detection. (i) \textbf{Data requirements:} detection is data-hungry, and fine-tuning via simple question-answer distillation~\citep{chen2024x2dfd} is inadequate, since models such as LLaVA~\citep{liu2023llava} are optimized for short answers rather than detailed reasoning. (ii) \textbf{Architecture limitations:} subtle manipulations demand fine-grained visual representations that generic vision encoders often fail to capture. (iii) \textbf{Reasoning quality:} existing models frequently jump to premature conclusions, biasing subsequent reasoning and overlooking visual evidence.
 Ensuring systematic inspection of artifacts and progressive reasoning before prediction is thus essential for reliable detection.
 Figure~\ref{fig:compare_llava_prpo} illustrates these limitations by contrasting explanations from LLaVA with those of our proposed PRPO.

 In this paper, we aim to improve both the generalization ability of deepfake detection and the quality of its reasoning responses.
 Our main contributions are as follows: \begin{itemize} \item We introduce \textbf{DF-R5}, a reasoning-annotated dataset for deepfake detection containing 115k images paired with high-quality explanations, designed to enhance the reasoning capabilities of MLLMs.
-This dataset fills the gap in reasoning annotations and supports community research in this area. \item We design \textbf{DX-LLaVA}, a multimodal architecture for Deepfake detection and eXplainability, which integrates a CLIP ConvNeXT vision encoder with a Vicuna language model to capture fine-grained visual artifacts while leveraging strong reasoning ability. \item We propose Paragraph-level Relative Policy Optimization (\textbf{PRPO}), a novel test-time reinforcement learning algorithm that aligns MLLM reasoning with image content at the paragraph level.
+This dataset fills the gap in reasoning annotations and supports community research in this area. \item We design \textbf{DX-LLaVA}, a multimodal architecture for Deepfake detection and eXplainability, which integrates a CLIP ConvNeXT~\citep{liu2022convnet} vision encoder with a Vicuna language model to capture fine-grained visual artifacts while leveraging strong reasoning ability. \item We propose Paragraph-level Relative Policy Optimization (\textbf{PRPO}), a novel test-time reinforcement learning algorithm that aligns MLLM reasoning with image content at the paragraph level.
 PRPO encourages the model to generate explanations that are not only accurate but also detailed to the visual evidence present in the images.
-Especially, PRPO can be applied at test time, making it a flexible solution for enhancing reasoning without requiring extensive retraining with annotated data.
-To the best of our knowledge, PRPO is the first reinforcement learning approach applied to deepfake detection and explainability. \item We conduct extensive experiments showing significant gains in both detection accuracy and explanation faithfulness.
-On unseen domains, our method achieves a 9\% improvement in accuracy and a reasoning score of 4.55/5.0, surpassing Gemini's 4.2/5.0.
+Especially, PRPO can be applied at test time, making it a flexible solution for enhancing reasoning without requiring extensive retraining with annotated data. \item We conduct extensive experiments showing significant gains in both detection accuracy and explanation faithfulness.
+On unseen domains, our method achieves an average improvement of 14.65\% and a reasoning score of 4.55/5.0, surpassing Gemini's 4.2/5.0.
 These results highlight the importance of grounding multimodal reasoning in visual evidence for reliable and interpretable deepfake detection.
 Code and dataset are available at \url{https://github.com/tuanrpt/PRPO}. \end{itemize}